We have extensive knowledge of Myanmar as we have been operating there since our company was founded in 1995.

 Credit cards are not widely accepted.
 You may find that some hotels in your itinerary will accept payment by card but it is not a reliable service and can be withdrawn at any time.
 Most hotels will add a hefty surcharge of between 4-7% if paying by credit card.
-Furthermore, there are no ATM machines in Myanmar.
+Furthermore, there are no ATMs in Myanmar.
 Euros are starting to be accepted in some of the bigger more international style hotels.
 Traveller's cheques are also not widely accepted, so it is best to take all the money you will need in US dollars cash.

 Social conventions and etiquette

 The people of Myanmar are very conservative in their dress and behaviour and you should pay special attention to respecting their Buddhist traditions wherever you go, but particularly in temples and monasteries.
 Shorts and sleeveless shirts are frowned upon and in fact, are not allowed in shrines, temples and monasteries.
 Short skirts are also not recommended.
-You must also remove your shoes before entering such sites and it is wrong to point your feet towards a Buddha image.
-It is a common courtesy in Burma to use both hands when handing something to somebody else.
+You must also remove your shoes before entering such sites and it is wrong to point your feet toward a Buddha image.
+It is a common courtesy in Myanmar to use both hands when handing something to somebody else.